shogun-toolbox/shogun/doc/readme/DEVELOPING.md

     make meta_examples

-This needs to be done everytime you add or modify an example.
+This needs to be done every time you add or modify an example.
 Examples for compiled interface languages (e.g. C++, Java) need to be compiled, either as part of `make`, or via more specific targets, e.g.

     make build_cpp_meta_examples